Former Youth Minister Sentenced To 27 Years In Prison For Enticing Minors To Engage In Sexual Conduct

 Additionally, Manuel admitted to creating a Facebook page in the name of a young girl, Emily Brandt.
 While using the false persona of Emily, Manuel convinced 18 boys between the ages of 13 and 17 to produce sexually explicit images and videos of themselves and send them to him.
 When one boy refused to send the sexually explicit images to Manuel, he threatened the boy.

-The Federal Bureau of Investigation/Lafayette Resident Agency, the Louisiana State Police, and the Lafayette Police Department investigated the case.
+The FBI-Lafayette Resident Agency, the Louisiana State Police, and the Lafayette Police Department investigated the case.
 Assistant U.S. Attorney John Luke Walker prosecuted the case.

 This case is part of Project Safe Childhood, a U.S. Department of Justice launched nationwide initiative to combat the growing epidemic of child sexual exploitation and abuse.
 Led by U.S. Attorneys’ offices and the Criminal Division’s Child Exploitation and Obscenity Section (CEOS), Project Safe Childhood marshals federal, state and local resources to better locate, apprehend and prosecute individuals who exploit children via the internet, as well as to identify and rescue victims.
 For more information about Project Safe Childhood, please visit www.projectsafechildhood.gov.